Learn step-by-step how to install Docker on Debian 12 and unlock the power of containerization. Get started with our comprehensive guide.

 Installing Docker on Debian 12

-There are several ways you can install Docker on your Debian 12 system.
+There are several ways to install Docker on your Debian 12 system.
 It is available in the official Debian repositories, where it can be easily installed with a single APT command.
-However, one disadvantage to this approach is that the version available is not always the most recent.
+However, one disadvantage of this approach is that the version available is not always the most recent.

 Step 1: Install Prerequisites